Lamport signature: Lamport's improved variant

+Lamport later published an improved approach in 1979.

+Both approaches produce a signature that is a list of half of the values in Alice's private key, with Alice then destroying the other (unused) values from that private key.

+Rather than always publishing exactly one number from each pair of numbers in the private key as in the original version, the improved version may publish both, one, or neither number from any particular pair of numbers in the private key.

+The extra flexibility supports the same strength of security using a shorter private key (and therefore a shorter public key).

 Short private key

 Instead of creating and storing all the random numbers of the private key, a single key of sufficient size can be stored.
 (Usually the same size as one of the random numbers in the private key.)
 The single key can then be used as the seed for a cryptographically secure pseudorandom number generator (CSPRNG) to create all the random numbers in the private key when needed.
 Note a cryptographically secure hash (or at least whose output is not XORed with the seed) can not be used instead of CSPRNG because signing a message would reveal additional random values from the private key.
 If the adversary can access the signature before the intended recipients can, then he can forge a signature with a halving of security level for each doubling of the revealed random values from the private key.

 In the same manner a single key can be used together with a CSPRNG to create many Lamport keys.
-Preferably then some kind of random access CSPRNG should be used, such as BBS.
+Preferably then some kind of post-quantum secure random access CSPRNG should be used.
+Notably, classic CSPRNG like BBS should not be used.